The Best Migration Law Homework Help Service at an Affordable Price

 - Temporary Visas – The law permits employers to hire foreign nationals for jobs over a limited period.
 In this law, the employees are not allowed to change their job.
 Upon the expiry of their Visas, they then leave the U.S.

 - Permanent immigration – The U.S. allows about 140,000 people to have permanent visas in a year.
 The number includes spouses and immigrants.
-The most considered persons in this category are people with extraordinary abilities, highly educated people, and people willing to invest heavily into the U.S. economy.
+The most considered persons in this category are people with extraordinary abilities, highly educated people, and people willing to invest heavily in the U.S. economy.

 - Refugees – Different factors make the U.S. give refugees permanent residence.
 Such as fear of persecution and others.